easyt0re/Research_ADAMS_Sim/README.md

 This is just a log for my work in ADAMS Simulation.
 It helps me keep track of things.

 # LOG
+## 20180226
+### save *params_match_real_device.bin* as *I_trajO_torq.bin* b/c input: trajectory/ output: torques
+this file was for system verification of the math model we derived and the ADAMS model we built

+due to the difficulties in driving the robot in ADAMS with pure joint torques, we formulated the verification as: given a certain trajectory, what's the joint torques

+given the fact that ADAMS could only measure torque when there was motion, everything happened in joint space, meaning:

+the input was the trajectory given in joint space and the output was the joint torques measured by the motion

+deactivated or deleted all the unnecessary I/Os

+created *measure_mot_tor_i* as torque measurement for each joint

+created *drive_joint_i* as angle input for each joint

+these two were not included in previous models b/c we seldom considered the robot to be a manipulator

 ## 20180205
 haven't been using this for quite a while b/c there were no updates in ADAMS